Mr. Iida left for the University of Gothenburg

 Mr. Rishi Saddani of Imperial College London joined us as a Visiting Student (DC).

-Ms. Veronika Růžičková of the Czech Technical University joined us as a Visiting Student (BC).
+Ms. Veronika Růžičková of the Czech Technical University joined us as a Research Student.

 Our paper “Electrical coherent drivingof chiral antiferromagnet” by Y. Takeuchi, Y. Sato, Y. Yamane, J-Y. Yoon, Y. Kanno, T. Uchimura, K. V. De Zoysa, J. Han, S. Kanai, J. Ieda, H. Ohno, and S. Fukami was published in Science.